Built-in types

 Rust mapping

 Rust types in the gdext API represent the corresponding Godot types in the closest way possible.
 They are used in parameter and return type position of API functions, for example.
+They are accessible through godot::builtin, and most symbols are also part of the prelude.

 Most builtins have a 1:1 equivalent (e.g. Vector2f, Color etc.).
 The following list highlights some noteworthy mappings: